The Garden of Earthly Delights: Interpretation

-The oldest writers, Dominicus Lampsonius and Karel van Mander, attached themselves to his most evident side, to the subject; their conception of Bosch, inventor of fantastic pieces of devilry and of infernal scenes, which prevails today (1937) in the public at large, and prevailed with historians until the last quarter of the 19th century.
+The oldest writers, Dominicus Lampsonius and Karel van Mander, attached themselves to his most evident side, to the subject; their conception of Bosch, inventor of fantastic pieces of devilry and infernal scenes, which prevails today (1937) in the public at large, and prevailed with historians until the last quarter of the 19th century.

 Generally, his work is described as a warning against lust, and the central panel as a representation of the transience of worldly pleasure.
-In 1960, the art historian Ludwig von Baldass wrote that Bosch shows "how sin came into the world through the Creation of Eve, how fleshly lusts spread over the entire earth, promoting all the Deadly Sins, and how this necessarily leads straight to Hell".
-De Tolnay wrote that the center panel represents "the nightmare of humanity", where "the artist's purpose above all is to show the evil consequences of sensual pleasure and to stress its ephemeral character".
-Supporters of this view hold that the painting is a sequential narrative, depicting mankind's initial state of innocence in Eden, followed by the subsequent corruption of that innocence, and finally its punishment in Hell.
+In 1960, the art historian Ludwig von Baldass wrote that Bosch shows "how sin came into the world through the Creation of Eve, how fleshly lusts spread over the entire earth, promoting all the Deadly Sins, and how this necessarily leads straight to Hell."
+De Tolnay wrote that the center panel represents "the nightmare of humanity," where "the artist's purpose above all is to show the evil consequences of sensual pleasure and to stress its ephemeral character."
+Supporters of this view hold that the painting is a sequential narrative, depicting mankind's initial state of innocence in Eden, followed by the subsequent corruption of that innocence, and finally, its punishment in Hell.
 At various times in its history, the triptych has been known as La Lujuria, The Sins of the World and The Wages of Sin.

-Proponents of this idea point out that moralists during Bosch's era believed that it was woman's—ultimately Eve's—temptation that drew men into a life of lechery and sin.
+Proponents of this idea point out that people during Bosch's era believed that it was woman's—ultimately Eve's—temptation that drew men into a life of lechery and sin.
 This would explain why the women in the center panel are very much among the active participants in bringing about the Fall.
 At the time, the power of femininity was often rendered by showing a female surrounded by a circle of males.
 A late 15th-century engraving by Israhel van Meckenem shows a group of men prancing ecstatically around a female figure.
 The Master of the Banderoles's 1460 work the Pool of Youth similarly shows a group of females standing in a space surrounded by admiring figures.

-This line of reasoning is consistent with interpretations of Bosch's other major moralising works which hold up the folly of man; the Death and the Miser and the Haywain.
-Although according to the art historian Walter Bosing, each of these works is rendered in a manner that it is difficult to believe "Bosch intended to condemn what he painted with such visually enchanting forms and colors".
-Bosing concludes that a medieval mindset was naturally suspicious of material beauty, in any form, and that the sumptuousness of Bosch's description may have been intended to convey a false paradise, teeming with transient beauty.
+This line of reasoning is consistent with interpretations of Bosch's other major Christian works, which hold up the folly of man; the Death and the Miser and the Haywain.
+Although according to the art historian Walter Bosing, each of these works is rendered in a manner which makes it difficult to believe "Bosch intended to condemn what he painted with such visually enchanting forms and colors."
+Bosing concludes that a medieval mindset was naturally suspicious of material beauty in any form and that the sumptuousness of Bosch's description may have been intended to convey a false paradise teeming with transient beauty.